 Source: “Are we Entering a New Housing Bubble?”
 Forbes.com

-I am a Real Estate Broker in both Oregon and Washington, I started in 2008.
+I am a Principal Broker in both Oregon and Washington, I started in 2008.
 I have been through quite a variety of markets here, and it has taught me more than I ever imagined!
-I love how each day is ....
+I love how each day is so....

 Latest Blog Posts